Do You Really Need Experience-Driven Onboarding to Retain Top Talent?

 By the way, it’s not just the Millennials.
-Don’t expect Gen Ys and Zs to just hang around at an organisation with slow or inadequate internet, systems, and processes.
-Nor can you expect them to thrive under a manager who doesn’t emphasise feedback, communication, team culture, and personal development.
+Don’t expect Gen Ys and Zs to just hang around at an organization with slow or inadequate systems, and processes.
+Nor can you expect them to thrive under a manager who doesn’t emphasize feedback, communication, team culture, and personal development.

 Another issue many employers have with Millennials has to do with the fact that because of the employment and economic conditions they grew up under, they are always looking for the next great thing.

 Indeed, in GradConnection’s recent survey, 62.5% of graduate responders indicated they would renege on an offer if a better one came along.

 The Australian Association of Graduate Employers (AAGE) 2018 Candidate Survey identified that 17% of 2018 graduates reneged on an offer they had accepted.

 So, what are the main reasons graduates join an employer?